 A course designed to assist the student who is considering teaching PK-12 education as a profession and to equip the student with strategies for academic success.
 Emphasis is placed on individual self-evaluation as a prerequisite to choosing a vocation and exploration of teaching from the practitioner's point of view.
-In addition, the student will begin the portfolio process which is a requirement for certification by the Oklahoma Commission for Teacher Preparation.
+In addition, the student will begin the portfolio process which is a requirement for certification by the Office of Educational Quality and Accountability.